izzaboo/gph-express/README.md

 Boilerplate for some of my projects.
 Still under construction.

 # to do list
-  1. Refactor
+  * Refactor
-  2. Flash messages for login form
+  * Flash messages for login form
-  3. Refactor
+  * Refactor
-  4. Separate db usage from app.js
+  * Separate db usage from app.js
-  5. Clean up sql QueryFiles
+  * Clean up sql QueryFiles
-  6. Refactor
+  * Refactor
-  7. Put in helpful comments in a few more places.
+  * Put in helpful comments in a few more places.
-  8. Refactor
+  * Refactor
-  9. Test
+  * Test
+  * Incorporate AJAX.js